Visual Arts in Hampden, Hampshire, and Franklin counties - Updated Weekly!

 Website: DragonflyStainedGlassStudio.com

-Create a beautiful sun catcher or ornaments to grace your home or give as gifts.
-We will cover the skills and techniques to build a unique piece of stained glass art.
-The perfect class for students with no experience or intermediate students with some experience who may want a refresher course.
+Create a beautiful sun catcher or 2-4 ornaments to grace your home or give as gifts.
+In this class we will cover all of the skills and techniques to build a unique piece(s) of stained glass art using the copper foil technique.
+This is a perfect class for students with no experience as well as intermediate students with some experience who may want a refresher course.
 All levels welcome.
-Glass and supplies are included in the tuition and the use of all tools.
-More dates for same class: Oct 21.
+All glass and supplies included in the tuition as is use of all tools.
+More dates for same class: Feb 23; Mar 3, 8 & 23.

 Contact: Heather McLean